ngo-lap/smartcharging/readme.md

 ## Planner example:

 This example concerns the charge planning for 40 vehicles, a infrastructure capacity of 100kW, for a horizon of 24 hours, with 15-minute time step.

+#### EV Demand Data

 The first step is to get the prediction for EV charging demand, given in the following table:

 |    |   vehicle |   powerNom |   energyRequired |   energyMax | arrivalTime         | departureTime       |   parkingDuration |